 What is Flat Rolling?

-Flat rolling is the most basic version of form rolling.
-With flat rolling, the starting and ending materials have a rectangular cross-section, and the process uses a parallel set of rolls rotating in opposite directions.
-Flat rolling is a much simpler fabrication process than other forms of roll forming, however, it is not as flexible of a process limiting the types of products that can be produced.
+Flat rolling is the most common version of roll forming.
+With flat rolling, the starting and ending materials typically have a rectangular or circular cross-section, and the process uses a parallel set of rollers rotating in opposite directions.
+Flat rolling is one of the simplest roll forming fabrication processes, however, there are some process limitations in regard to the types of products that can be produced.